mevsando/rusty-sando/README.md

 I might push some critical fixes/improvements if I find time and that is it.

-If you deseperately need help and are willing to pay for my time (very expensive), you can contact me at MevSando@ifiva.com
+If you desperately need help and are willing to pay for my time (very expensive), you can contact me at MevSando@ifiva.com

 -------------------------------------------------------------------------------------------------------------------------------------